 This course is a survey of Western philosophical thought with the purpose of introducing students of theology to the philosophical ideas which have had a significant influence on the development of Christian theology.
-Tradition and Culture Course.
 Prerequisite: RELI 110.
 Cross-Listed as: PHIL 241.
-Core Requirements: Religious Traditions and Theological Conversations
+Core: Religious Traditions and Theological Conversations

-RELI 243 - Religion, Science, and Technology (RT) (3)
+RELI 243 - Religion, Science, and Technology (RT)(E) (3)

 This course emphasizes the theological study of conversations between religion and science.
 Major topics of the course are: 1) a survey of the historical relationship between religion, science, and technology, 2) the breadth and depth of the conflicts and dialogues between religion, science, and technology, and 3) practical application to big problems in religion, science, and technology.
-Contemporary Issues Course.
 Prerequisite: RELI 110.
-Core Requirements: Religious Traditions and Theological Conversations
+Core: Religious Traditions and Theological Conversations

-RELI 245 - After Auschwitz: The Holocaust and Christian Faith (RT) (3)
+RELI 245 - After Auschwitz: The Holocaust and Christian Faith (RT)(E) (3)

 The word "Shoah" means desolation of cosmic proportions.
 Auschwitz and the killing of six million Jews from 1939-1945 was a "Shoah."
 This course examines how the "holocaust" has and should affect Christian faith and life.
-Tradition and Culture course.
 Prerequisite: RELI 110.
-Core Requirements: Religious Traditions and Theological Conversations
+Core: Religious Traditions and Theological Conversations

-RELI 247 - From Plato to Genesis to Job: The question of justice (RT) (3)
+RELI 247 - From Plato to Genesis to Job: The Question of Justice (RT)(E) (3)

-This course will address the great issues of justice, both human and divine.
+This course addresses the great issues of justice, both human and divine.
 What is justice?
 Does God act justly?
 Can human beings act justly?
 This course will focus on a close and careful reading of three important primary texts: the Republic of Plato, the book of Genesis, and the book of Job.
 Each text provides a different perspective on the problems of justice and its relevance for forgiveness, community, religion, punishment, and natural injury.
-Text and Context Course.
+Text and context course.
 Prerequisite: RELI 110.
-Core Requirements: Religious Traditions and Theological Conversations
+Core: Religious Traditions and Theological Conversations